wunderwald/wx/README.md

 # ccf
 by [Moritz Wunderwald](mailto:code@moritzwunderwald.de), 2025

-GUI tool for computing cross-correlation for IBI and EDA data
+GUI tool for computing windowed cross-correlation for IBI and EDA data

 # Setup